staciax/valorant-discord-bot/README.md

 # About

-Discord bot that shows your infomation and more without open the VALORANT by using the [In-game API.][ValorantClientAPI] written using Python and the [Discord.py][DiscordPy] library <br>
+Discord bot that shows your information and more without opening VALORANT by using the [In-game API.][ValorantClientAPI] written using Python and the [Discord.py][DiscordPy] library <br>
 If you need help regarding Valorant Discord Bot, please join the [support server][Support]